dielect/mac-ocr-cli/README.md

 ## Features

 - Easy-to-use CLI for starting an OCR server
-- RESTful API endpoint for OCR tasks
+- Restful API endpoint for OCR tasks.
 - Built on FastAPI for high performance
 - Utilizes ocrmac for accurate OCR on macOS
 - Supports base64 encoded image input